eng-dibo/dibo/CONTRIBUTING.md

 ## Commit Message Format
 we follow [conventional commits](https://conventionalcommits.org/) style, which is used in mega projects like Angular and gatsbyjs.

-- commit message consists of a header, an optional body and an optional footer, with a double blank line between them.
+- commit message consists of a header, an optional body and an optional footer, with a blank line between them.
 - the header includes a summary title, the action type and an optional scope
 - the body including extra description.
 - the footer includes the issue this commit fixes (ex: fixes #22) and may start with `BREAKING CHANGE` note.